Timothy Kopra

-Timothy Lennart "Tim" Kopra (born April 9, 1963) is an engineer, a Colonel in the United States Army and a retired NASA astronaut.
+Timothy Lennart "Tim" Kopra (born April 9, 1963) is an American engineer, a colonel in the United States Army, and a retired NASA astronaut.
 He served aboard the International Space Station as a flight engineer for Expedition 20, returning to Earth aboard Space Shuttle Discovery on the STS-128 mission on September 11, 2009.
 He returned to the ISS for the second time in December 2015, as part of Expedition 46 and as the commander of 47.

 In 2020, he was announced as the vice president of robotics and space operations at MDA Corporation.

 Personal

 Kopra was born in Austin, Texas.
 Kopra is married to Dawn Kaye Lehman of Lewisburg, Kentucky, and they have two children, Matthew and Jacqueline.
 His mother, Martha A. Witthoft Kopra, resides in Austin, Texas.
 His father, Dr. Lennart L. Kopra, died December 8, 1998.
 He is of Finnish descent on his father's side.
 His grandfather, Antti Kopra, born in Laavola, Valkjärvi, Karelia, and his grandmother, Ester Elisabet Saksinen, born in Helsinki, left Finland in 1914, immigrating to the United States.
 Kopra's father spoke Finnish, but Tim does not speak the language.
 On his mother's side, Kopra is of German descent.
 His German ancestors arrived in New York in the colonial period in the 1700s.
 These ancestors include Johann Philipp and Anna Catharina Finckel, who were members of the first group of Palatine Germans who settled in Germantown in the Hudson Valley in 1710.
+In 1981, Kopra was photographed singing on stage and playing trombone for Austin, Texas punk funk band Big Boys.